MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 ### Why use entities

-LUIS entities allow your bot to intelligently understand certain things or events that are different than the standard intents.
-This enables you to gather extra information from the user, which lets your bot respond more intelligently or possibly skip certain questions where it asks the user for that information.
+LUIS entities enable your bot to understand events beyond standard intents.
+This enables you to gather additional information from users which can enable you to stream line your questions and respond more intelligently.
 Along with definitions for the three LUIS intents 'Book Flight', 'Cancel', and 'None' the FlightBooking.json file also contains a set of entities such as 'From.Airport' and 'To.Airport'.
 These entities allow LUIS to detect and return additional information contained within the user's original input when they request a new travel booking.

 ## Obtain values to connect to your LUIS app